DevloperHS/Dockship---Utility/README.md

 # Dockship---Utility
-A repository containing all codes illustrated in @Dockship article's in a notebook format
+A repository containing all codes and datasets illustrated in @Dockship article's in a notebook format